 Lisa which is Scott's oldest daughter who has been here since she was in her car seat on the bench (where you can now find her daughter Jolene so days).
 Many people will come in and think they need to talk to Bob, Scott or Brad but Lisa can answer just about any questions you may have.
 Lisa has been learning the butchering and cutting process for many years and you can find her side by side at the cutting bench with Scott and Brad most days.

 Then there is Jim that has been with Bob's for 25+ years, which is also Brads father in law.
 You can catch him and Kenny G. on Monday's and Thursdays.

 Some other faces you will see is Kenny A. Another face is Lydia, Scott's youngest daughter.
 Lydia most recently received the American Association of Meat Processors (AAMP) scholarship.

 Out front in our retail area You will be met by Mary.
 Mary is one of the hardest working people at Bob's!
 She can help you find anything you may need.

-There are still two Filbrandt's that aren't old enough to wield a knife yet, but you may catch them in the shop some still.
+There are still three Filbrandt's that aren't old enough to wield a knife yet, but you may catch them in the shop some still.
 Brad's daughter Dakoda and on Connor often come out to help.
 As well as the 4th generation, Lisa's daughter Jolene.